 It is a natural method to help relieve muscle pain, injury, and arthritis, to name a few.

 Infrared therapy has many functions in the human body, and this is why it makes sense for it to be used in each iCRYO infrared sauna.
 These roles include:

 You have probably enjoyed the benefits of a regular sauna.
 Twenty minutes of sweat to help relieve sore muscles and provide a general state of well-being.

 Ah, the feeling of relaxation, along with the pleasant sensation that your blood is circulating and bringing about many health benefits.

-But some people do not enjoy the high temperature of a sauna or they just can’t handle it.
+But some people do not enjoy the high temperature, or they can’t handle it.
 This is where the infrared sauna comes in.

-Unlike regular saunas, an infrared sauna does not use heated air, but instead, it contains infrared lamps that warm up your body.
-These lamps effectively deliver the infrared radiation for long enough without warming the air surrounding you.
+Unlike regular saunas, an infrared sauna does not use heated air; but instead contains infrared lamps that warm up your body.
+These lamps effectively deliver infrared radiation for long enough without warming the air surrounding you.

 Infrared effectively enters through human tissue under a temperature between 120°F and 140°F. Regular saunas usually operate between 150°F and 180°F. Essentially, your body will experience a more intense sweat (infrared heat is more readily absorbed than the heat from warm air) but at a lower temperature.